A generalized e-value feature detection method with FDR control at multiple resolutions: Methodology

-Consider the scenario of multiple resolutions ($M \geq 2$).
-The key difference is that even when $R=1$, choosing $\alpha_{0}^{(m)} = \alpha^{(m)}$ is no longer optimal.
+The choice of $\{\alpha_0^{(m)}\}$ under multiple resolutions ($M \geq 2$) differs from $M=1$.
+The key is that $\alpha_{0}^{(m)} = \alpha^{(m)}$ is no longer optimal when $R=1$.
 Specifically, if $R=1$, the generalized e-values are binary at each resolution.
 As previously discussed, coordination between the discoveries across different layers is crucial, and such all-or-nothing generalized e-values may reduce the coordinated space, potentially resulting in zero power.
 Therefore, the selection of $\alpha_{0}^{(m)}$ should consider reducing the contradictions between different layers, rather than only pursuing to maximize the number and the magnitude of the non-zero e-values at each layer.

-For $R \geq 1$, we provide several recommendations as follows.
+We provide several recommendations as follows.
 Firstly, choose $\alpha_{0}^{(m)} \leq \alpha^{(m)} \slash (1+\alpha^{(m)})$.
-This is because a feature is eventually selected by the DFEFP only when its corresponding group is selected separately at each layer.
-Secondly, setting $\alpha_{0}^{(m)} = \alpha^{m} \slash 2$ is recommend and its effectiveness will be demonstrated in our simulations.
-For high-dimensional scenarios, setting $\alpha_{0}^{(m)} = \alpha^{m} \slash 4$ is suggested.
-In fact, the choice of $\alpha^{(m)}_{0}$ is a trade-off between the number of non-zero generalized e-values and their magnitude.
-A small $\alpha_{0}^{(m)}$ implies running the base procedure strictly, which reduces the number of rejections and lowers the estimated number of false rejections, thereby resulting in non-zero generalized e-values of greater magnitude.
-In high-dimensional settings under sparsity assumptions, increasing $\alpha^{(m)}_{0}$ has a limited impact on boosting the number of non-zero generalized e-values, but it tends to get inflated estimates of false discoveries, ultimately resulting in non-zero generalized e-values with smaller magnitude.
-Thus, smaller $\alpha_{0}^{(m)}$ is recommended.
-Finally, selecting $\alpha_{0}^{(m)}$ through tuning with a hold-out dataset is feasible, as also suggested by \cite{gablenz2023catch}, although the context in their study differs somewhat from ours.
-Their results indicate that the tuning set dose not need to be large---less than 5\% in the UK Biobank application.
-Nonetheless, we do not delve into this aspect in detail here.
+This is because a feature is selected by SFEFP only when its corresponding group is selected separately at each layer.
+Demonstrated by the simulation results, $\alpha_{0}^{(m)} = \alpha^{m} \slash 2$ is great choice.
+Secondly, a smaller $\alpha_{0}^{(m)}$ is recommended in high-dimensional scenarios with sparse signals.
+The reason is that increasing $\alpha^{(m)}_{0}$ has a limited impact on boosting the number of non-zero generalized e-values due to sparsity, but it tends to get inflated estimates of false discoveries, ultimately resulting in non-zero generalized e-values with smaller magnitude.
+Finally, as suggested by Gablenz and Sabatti~\cite{gablenz2023catch}, selecting $\alpha_{0}^{(m)}$ by tuning with a hold-out data set may be feasible, although their context differs somewhat from ours.